Questions we're frequently asked about SmartChat chatbots

 2. Where have chatbots come from?

 The rise of chatbots originated in Asia where messaging app ecosystems are 18 months ahead of where we are in the west.
 In China as much as 50% of all online purchases are driven through messaging platforms like WeChat.
-With over 3 billion people using platforms like Facebook Messenger and Whatsapp, more European and US based businesses will follow the likes of Dominos and Transferwise into launching chatbots.
+With over 3 billion people using platforms like Facebook Messenger and Amazon Alexa, more European and US based businesses will follow the likes of Dominos and Transferwise into launching chatbots.

 3. Why have they suddenly become popular?